Project

 Dampier Seawater Desalination Plant

-The Dampier Seawater Desalination Plant is a $1.1 billion water supply project expected to deliver up to 8 gigalitres of water annualy to the West Pilbara Water Supply Scheme, supplying the towns of Karratha, Wickham, Dampier, Roebourne, Point Samson and the industrial areas of Cape Lambert and the Burrup Peninsula.
+The Dampier Seawater Desalination Plant is expected to deliver up to 8 gigalitres of water annually to the West Pilbara Water Supply Scheme, supplying the towns of Karratha, Wickham, Dampier, Roebourne, Point Samson and the industrial areas of Cape Lambert and the Burrup Peninsula.

-The project is being delivered through a 50:50 joint venture between Rio Tinto and the Western Australian Government, and is being delivered across two stages.
-Once completed, the facility will be owned and operated by Rio Tinto.
+The project is being delivered through a 50:50 joint venture between Rio Tinto and the Western Australian Government.
+The Joint Venture has entered into an agreement with Yindjibarndi Water to acquire and operate the project.

 Procurement